iguess-app/IGuess-API-Guess/README.md

 # IGuess-API-Guess

-API Microservice responsible by match prediction (GuessLine) and users leagues (GuessLeague)
+API Microservice responsible by match prediction and users leagues
+##### GuessLine
+Everything that linked with predictions.
+##### GuessLeague
+About the users leagues.
+##### MongoDB
+The Guess Microservice have a user to guessDB Read and Write and to the holiDB read-only

 ## Stack
 * Node.js v8.x.x // NPM v5.X